RepleDEV/studyc/Notes/Physics/Topics/Gravity.md

 $$
 V = \frac{U}{m} = -G\frac{M}{r}
 $$
-## Gravitational field
+## Gravitational field strength
-The gravitational field is defined the gravitational strength affected on a body of mass.
-Defined as force per unit mass.
+The gravitational field strength affected on a body of mass is defined as force per unit mass.
 From this, we can get that:
 $$
 g = \frac{F}{m} = G\frac{M}{r^2}
 $$